enchant97/basic-git-web-interface/README.md

 - Inbuilt health check url
 - Minimal docker image (uses alpine)

+## About The Repo
+- This repo uses 'main' as the develop branch and should be treating unstable or unfinished.
+If you want a stable release please use the tags/releases.
+- The [CHANGELOG](CHANGELOG.md) contains a history of changes that happened with each release.

 ## Config
 All configs are handled through environment variables.